wagtail/wagtail/README.md

 ### 🔐 Security

 We take the security of Wagtail, and related packages we maintain, seriously.
 If you have found a security issue with any of our projects please email us at [security@wagtail.org](mailto:security@wagtail.org) so we can work together to find and patch the issue.
-We appreciate responsible disclosure with any security related issues, so please contact us first before creating a Github issue.
+We appreciate responsible disclosure with any security related issues, so please contact us first before creating a GitHub issue.

 If you want to send an encrypted email (optional), the public key ID for security@wagtail.org is 0xbed227b4daf93ff9, and this public key is available from most commonly-used keyservers.